Saturday, August 17, 2024

 Hamish has found a promising young player at the local recreational ground.
 He offers him a chance to try out for Princes Park, but little does Hamish realise that he's inviting a heap of trouble.

-Alfie, the young player in question arrives at the ground, and while he gets himself ready his mate Tommy appears at the changing room window, asking to be let in so he can steal everything within.
+Alfie, the young player in question, arrives at the ground, and while he gets himself ready, his mate Tommy appears at the changing room window, asking to be let in so he can steal everything within.

-The game ends and Mister McWhacker tells Hamish that he will take Alfie on for a month's trial, at fifteen pounds a week.
-Again Hamish steps in to protect his man, telling Mister McWhacker that it is not fair and he should be giving Alfie twenty pounds a week, to which Mister McWhacker agrees.
+The game ends, and Mister McWhacker tells Hamish that he will take Alfie on for a month's trial, at fifteen pounds a week.
+Again, Hamish steps in to protect his man, telling Mister McWhacker that it is not fair and he should be giving Alfie twenty pounds a week, to which Mister McWhacker agrees.

 Alfie can see that Hamish is doing a lot to help him out, which makes it all the more shocking when the strip ends with Tommy calling to Alfie to hurry up as he has swiped all the wallets of the players out of the changing rooms, including Hamish's.

 Top stuff, with not much humour but plenty of pathos dripping from the pages.
 I'm not sure who I feel more sorry for, Alfie for his poor choices of friends that is blowing up on his face, or Hamish for naively picking a player up from the local recreational ground.
 Both have their hearts in the right places, and it's just circumstance that has landed us in these awkward outcomes.
 We all know that Hamish has a volcanic temper, and already I can see sparks flying come the next issue.
 Like Nipper before it, Hot Shot Hamish also contained some of the best artwork of the issue.
 It was the little details that added to the feel of the story, as you can see in the panel below.
-Look at the position of Hamish's hand, one can sense exactly what he saying to Mister McWhacker, and how he is saying it.
+Looking at the position of Hamish's hand, one can sense exactly what he is saying to Mister McWhacker, and how he is saying it.
 It's all in this single detail, and one knows in a flash that it is an intimate conversation taking place.
 Hamish has the biggest heart of anyone in the Tiger comic, and little moments of genius like this from the artist mean that this strip also carries the largest heart in the comic.
-There is more feeling on these pages than anywhere else in the comic (although sometimes Martin's Marvellous Mini gives it a run for its money) which is why Hot Shot Hamish is, and always be, my favourite story.
+There is more feeling on these pages than anywhere else in the comic (although sometimes Martin's Marvellous Mini gives it a run for its money), which is why Hot Shot Hamish is, and always will be, my favourite story.

 Rating: 8/10